What Is Risk Assessment in SMS

 - Red equals high risk; and

-- Each level of probability and severity will have specific, identifiable markers for what constitute that level; and
+- Each level of probability and severity will have specific, identifiable elements for what constitute that level; and

-- Selecting the appropriate severity/probability results in the composite – such as 5C, 2B, etc. – that ranks exposure for an issue.
+- Selecting the appropriate severity/probability results in the composite risk index – such as 5C, 2B, etc. – that ranks risk exposure for risk associated with a reported issue.

 2 - Define Probability in Risk Matrix

-Defining probability for a risk matrix means looking at each level of probability, such as probabilities 1 2 3 4 5, and listing the marker of each level.
-Markers can mean either:
+Defining probability for a risk matrix means looking at each level of probability in an array, such as the numbers 1, 2, 3, 4, 5 listed in the default ICAO risk matrix, and adding a description of each element.
+Probability elements can mean either:

 - Frequency, such as 1/1000 operations; or